beesness/game/README.md

 	* If everyone is willing to **donate at least one bee**, then you can replant as many flowers as the number of donated bees.
 Put the cards you are donating onto their stack next to the bank, and add new flowers to the garden.

-	* Otherwise, no flowers are replanted this month.
+	* Otherwise, no flowers are replanted this round.

 #### (2c) Move the die to the next space on the **calendar** to keep track of the rounds.